 The Goonies house, and various other sites are within a few blocks of each other in Astoria.
 Note that this is private property, so please respect the owners, and keep your distance.

 We also went to Ecola state park, not too far away, just on the coast.
 These rock formations have been used in various movies including Goonies, Point Break, Twilight and Kindergarten Cop.
 Oregon doesn’t get hot weather, even in the summertime.
 Still, the beaches along the coast are beautiful, and a popular place for people to spread out.
-Cannon Beach was another nice spot we visited that was among the busiest places we saw on our trip.
+Seaside Oregon was another nice spot we visited that was among the busiest places we saw on our trip.

 While I love Portland, from the tasty food, and excellent beer, we also enjoyed going out to the coast and the opportunity to explore nature more than just staying in the city for this part of our trip.